 Approved immunisation training programs

-The Vaccine Administration Code (the Code) applies to the administration of a vaccine by a class of registered health practitioner determined by the Minister.
-Registered nurses, midwives and pharmacists are a class of registered health practitioner determined by the Minister for the purposes of regulation 18(3) subject to the conditions specified Appendix 1 to the Code.
+The Vaccine Administration Code (the Code) applies to the administration of a vaccine by a class of registered health practitioner determined by the Minister of Health.
+Registered nurses, midwives and pharmacists are a class of registered health practitioner determined by the Minister for the purposes of, The Controlled Substances (Poisons) Regulation 2011, sub regulation 18(3) subject to the conditions specified Appendix 1 to the Code.

-The registered health practitioner must have successfully completed an approved training program within the last three years to administer a vaccine as part of a specified immunisation program and delivered by an approved organisation.
+The registered health practitioner must have successfully completed an approved training program to administer a vaccine as part of a specified immunisation program and delivered by an approved organisation.

 Specified Immunisation Programs